espressif/arduino-esp32/docs/arduino-ide/boards_manager.md

 - Start Arduino and open Preferences window.
 - Enter one of the release links above into *Additional Board Manager URLs* field.
 You can add multiple URLs, separating them with commas.
 - Open Boards Manager from Tools > Board menu and install *esp32* platform (and don't forget to select your ESP32 board from Tools > Board menu after installation).

+**Note:** The default configuration does not work for using both BLE and WiFi in the same sketch.
+If you need both or even more modules at the same time other Partition Schemes _(Tools -> Partition Scheme)_ may work (for example "Minimal SPIFFS (1.9MB APP with OTA/190K SPIFFS)")